-We are a clinical-stage biotechnology company focused on developing first-in-class product candidates that use our proprietary nanotechnology to transform cancer treatment by increasing the efficacy of radiotherapy.
-Our lead product candidate, NBTXR3, is an aqueous suspension of functionalized crystalline hafnium oxide nanoparticles designed for injection directly into a malignant tumor prior to standard radiotherapy.
+We are a clinical-stage biotechnology company focused on developing first-in-class product candidates that use proprietary nanotechnology to transform cancer treatment by increasing the efficacy of radiotherapy.
+Our lead product candidate, NBTXR3, is an aqueous suspension of crystalline hafnium oxide nanoparticles designed for injection directly into a malignant tumor prior to standard radiotherapy.
 When exposed to ionizing radiation, NBTXR3 amplifies the localized, intratumor killing effect of that radiation and may also prime the body's immune response to fight the cancer.
 NBTXR3 is designed to enhance the overall efficacy of radiotherapy without resulting in additional side effects on the surrounding healthy tissues.

-As of the date of this prospectus, we have administered NBTXR3 to more than 230 patients.
-We and our collaborators are currently conducting a total of eight clinical trials worldwide to evaluate NBTXR3 as a potential treatment in various cancer indications.
-In December 2018, we entered into a collaboration with the University of Texas MD Anderson Cancer Center ("MD Anderson") pursuant to which we intend to launch a total of nine NBTXR3 clinical trials across several cancer types in the United States, with a total of approximately 340 patients expected to be enrolled across the nine clinical trials.
-The first clinical trial under this collaboration-a Phase I study in patients with locally advanced or borderline resectable pancreatic cancer-has commenced enrollment with the first patient dosed during September 2020.
+Approximately 170 patients have been treated with NBTXR3 to date.
+We are currently conducting seven clinical trials worldwide to evaluate NBTXR3 as a potential treatment in ten different cancer indications.
+In January 2019, we announced that we entered into a partnership with the University of Texas MD Anderson Cancer Center ("MD Anderson") which provides for the launch in the United States of nine additional NBTXR3 Phase I/II clinical trials across six cancer types.
+In our recently completed Phase II/III clinical trial in patients with locally advanced soft tissue sarcoma ("STS"), treatment with NBTXR3 resulted in statistically significant improvements and clinically meaningful patient outcomes.
+We have initiated the conformity assessment procedure required for us to be able to market NBTXR3 in the European Union (the "EU") for the treatment of locally advanced STS.